Kingstree Train Station in South Carolina

 Origins and Recruitment:

-The 435 freed men, women, and children who embarked on the journey from Kingstree, South Carolina, to Galveston, Texas, in January 1867, were primarily from Williamsburg County, South Carolina.
+The 435 freed men, women, and children who embarked on the journey from Kingstree, Williamsburg County, South Carolina, to Marlin, Texas, in January 1867, were primarily from Williamsburg County, South Carolina.
 This region, like much of the South, was undergoing significant social and economic upheaval following the Civil War.

 In the post-emancipation period, many freed individuals in South Carolina faced limited economic opportunities, pervasive racial discrimination, and the challenges of rebuilding their lives.
 The Freedmen’s Bureau, established to assist formerly enslaved people, played a crucial role in facilitating labor contracts and relocation efforts to areas with higher demand for labor.